Sonic Foundry Inc. (SOFO) and Intuit Inc. (NASDAQ:INTU) Contrasting side by side | New Business Observer

 Analyst Ratings

-The table delivered features the ratings and recommendations for Sonic Foundry Inc. and Intuit Inc.
+The Ratings and Recommendations for Sonic Foundry Inc. and Intuit Inc. are featured in the next table.

 |Sell Ratings